toucansites/toucan/Examples/toucansites.com/src/content/faq/index.md

         <h3>How fast are static sites compared to dynamic sites?</h3>
     </summary>
     <div>
-        Static sites are generally faster because they serve pre-built HTML files, reducing the need for server-side processing and database queries.
+        Static sites are generally faster because they consist of pre-built HTML files, which reduces the need for server-side processing and database queries.
     </div>
 </details>